AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 To create a new package, we first need to open a _system browser_ by selecting the corresponding entry in the Pharo menu.
 The system browser is an essential tool in Pharo.
 It allows one to read and write code.
 Most of the programming activity in Pharo typically happens in a system browser.

 Figure @fig:systemBrowser shows a system browser, which is composed of five different parts.
 The top part is composed of four lists.
 The left-most list gives the available and ready-to-be-used packages.
 In the figure, the names `Announcement`, `AST-Core` and `Alien` are examples of packages.
-The `Announcement` package is selected.
+The `Announcement` package is selected in the figure.

 The second list gives the classes that belong to the selected package.
 Many classes composes the `Announcement` package, including the classes called `Announcement`, `AnnouncementSet`, and `Announcer`.